jsous/starter-academic/content/post/getting-started/index.md

 Some of these thoughts were inspired by an opinion article written published by David Brooks in The New York Times titled "The Meritocracy Is Ripping America Apart", see https://www.nytimes.com/2019/09/12/opinion/markovits-meritocracy.html.

 I welcome the reader’s thoughts, contributions to this discussion or objections to my arguments.
-You can contact me with your thoughts.
+Feel free to contact me with your thoughts.

-‎‎‎
+‎‎‎‎
+‎‎‎‎
+‎‎‎‎
-¹Perhaps Laughlin faced challenges of exclusive meritocracy and prevailed.
+¹Perhaps Laughlin faced the challenges of exclusive meritocracy and prevailed.
 I am in no position to judge this.
 I simply mention this example as a demonstration of success driven by an outsider’s perspective.